towercomputers/toweros/docs/src/implementation.md

 The script starts by checking for the existence of a `./dist`, `./builds` or `~/.cache/tower/builds/` folder.
 If one of them exists, this is where the script will fetch the builds and place the final image.
 If no folder exists, then the script creates the folder `~/.cache/tower/builds/`.
 Next:

     1. The script then verifies that the TowerOS host image is present.
 If not, it launches the build of a new image.
-    2. The script checks for the existence of a `tower-tools` wheel package.
+    2. The script checks for the existence of a `toweros` wheel package.
 If it does not exist the package is retrieved from GitHub.

 2. Downloading `pip packages with `pip download` in a cache folder

 4. Creating and updating an Alpine APK overlay folder, including most importantly:

     1. pip cache folder
-    2. Add the system install BASH scripts (see https://github.com/towercomputers/tower-tools/tree/dev/scripts/toweros-thinclient)
+    2. Add the system install BASH scripts (see https://github.com/towercomputers/toweros/tree/dev/scripts/toweros-thinclient)
     3. Include the TowerOS documentation
     4. Add the `/etc` configuration files
-    5. Add builds required by `tower-tools` (TowerOS for the host, `tower-tools`)
+    5. Add builds required by `toweros` (TowerOS for the host, `toweros`)

 5. Launching `mkimage`, which takes care of the rest.